sbonds/linuxupskillchallenge/00-Azure-Free-Tier.md

 * This server is now running, and completely exposed to the whole of the Internet
 * You alone are responsible for managing it
 * You have just installed the latest updates, so it should be secure for now

+## Additional nicities for overachievers

+### Use "pageant" for holding your SSH key

+This way you don't need to enter the key pass phrase each time you log in.

+### Set up a DNS name for your VM

+Then you can configure PuTTY with the name instead of the IP, which will persist even when shut down.